Geoffrey Zakarian

-Geoffrey Zakarian (born July 25, 1959) is an American chef, restaurateur, television personality and author.
-He is the executive chef of several restaurants in New York City, Atlantic City and Miami.
-He is featured on several television programs on the Food Network, including Chopped and The Next Iron Chef on which, in 2011, he won the right to join Iron Chef America.
+Geoffrey Zakarian (born July 25, 1959) is an American chef, restaurateur, television personality, and author.
+He is the executive chef of several restaurants in New York City, Atlantic City, and Miami.
+He is featured on several television shows on the Food Network, including Chopped and The Next Iron Chef.
+In 2011, on The Next Iron Chef he won an opportunity to join Iron Chef America.

 Early life and education

-Zakarian was born July 25, 1959, in Worcester, Massachusetts, to an Armenian-American father, musician George Zakarian, and a Polish-American mother, Viola (née Hekowicz).
-He has a sister, Virginia, and brother, George.
-He graduated from Burncoat High School in 1977.
-He earned a degree in economics from Worcester State University, and then went to France, where he decided to be a chef.
+Zakarian was born July 25, 1959, in Worcester, Massachusetts to an Armenian-American father, musician George Zakarian, and a Polish-American mother, Viola (née Hekowicz).
+Geoffrey has a sister, Virginia, and a brother, George.
+Geoffrey graduated from Burncoat High School in 1977.
+He earned a degree in economics from Worcester State University and then went to France, where he decided to be a chef.

 He began his culinary career with an associate degree from the Culinary Institute of America in Hyde Park, New York.
-As an apprentice chef, he began his work under chef Daniel Boulud at Le Cirque, where he was named "Chef de Cuisine" from 1982 to 1987.
+As an apprentice chef, he began his work under chef Daniel Boulud at Le Cirque, where he was named a "Chef de Cuisine" from 1982 to 1987.